abrahamalayon/project1/README.md

 # SimpleFileSystem with LDAP

-A Python script that manipulates a Linux file system and LDAP Server.
+A Python script that manipulates the Linux file system and LDAP Server.

 ## Description

-This program allows you to create, modify, and delete files and directories on your Linux file system.
-You can also navigate through the file system read files, etc. The program also allows you to authenticate to, query and download files from an LDAP server using commands such as ldapsearch, ldapdownload, etc. It writes a log in the var directory.
+SimpleFileSystem was developed for a class project.
+This script allows you to create, modify, and delete files and directories on your Linux file system.
+You can also navigate through the file system and read files, rename and copy files too.
+In addition the script allows you to authenticate to, query and download files from an LDAP server using commands such as ldapsearch, ldapdownload, etc. It writes a log in the var directory.
 In the current version, traffic to LDAP is unencrypted.
-It will make changes to your system (i.e delete files, create files) so be careful.
+This script will make changes to your system (i.e delete files, create files) so be careful.

-The purpose behind the program is to demonstrate accountability, authentication, nonrepudiation and eventually confidentiality, integrity.
+The purpose behind the program is to demonstrate using a script to execute commands on the operating system as well as some security goals, which I am in the process of improving.
 The traffic is unencrypted to allow observation of packets with Wireshark.
-But it should not be used for anything other than demonstration.
-It is still being developed as a personal project.
+The next phase is to add support for LDAPS as well as the find function in Linux.
+SimpleFileSystem is still being developed as a personal project.

 ## Installation